‘IT'S ACE MAN’ - MINI Aceman Independent New Review (Ref:1642/14177)

 Design and Build

-Since this car is fundamentally based on the MINI Cooper Electric hatch, you wouldn't expect its interior to differ much from that car - and it doesn't.
+Since this car is fundamentally based on the MINI Cooper Electric hatch, you wouldn't expect its interior to differ much from that car and it doesn't.
 So as usual with modern MINIs, the cabin is dominated by an ultra-slim dinnerplate-sized 9.4-inch OLED circular screen that takes care of both the infotainment and drive instruments.
 Most customers will add a head-up display, viewed through the unusual wheel with its fabric 6 o'clock lower spoke.
-The knitted recycled polyester fabric dashboard covering is also recognisable from other modern MINIs, bringing what the brand thinks is a 'homely' feel.
+The knitted recycled polyester fabric dashboard covering is also recognisable from other modern MINIs, bringing what the brand thinks is a 'homely' vibe.

 Market and Model